franciscocezar/proj_encomendas/README.md

    `In addition to helping my former co-workers`

 ## Credits:
-This project was based on a project by professor Rafael Serafim from the RfZorzi YouTube channel, which I really recommend for learning Python.
+This project was based on a project by professor Rafael Serafim from the RfZorzi's YouTube channel, which I really recommend for learning Python.

 Link to his channel: https://www.youtube.com/watch?v=RtrZcoVD1WM&list=PLqx8fDb-FZDFznZcXb_u_NyiQ7Nai674-